 Our programme of action to manage climate and carbon risk

-This analysis, along with other BP-sponsored assessments such as the Energy Sustainability Challenge, and external assessments such as the IEA’s World Energy Outlook, helps us to decide what resources we will seek and develop and where, and what technologies we will need to develop them safely and efficiently.
+We also look at the effects of natural resource scarcities on patterns of energy supply and consumption as part of our Energy Sustainability Challenge programme.
+This analysis, along with external assessments, such as IEA’s World Energy Outlook, helps us to decide what resources we will seek to develop and where, and what technologies we will need to develop them safely and efficiently.

 We see natural gas as a key part of the lower-carbon economy, as it is a plentiful resource that releases less carbon dioxide (CO2) than other fossil fuels when burned.
 Most importantly, the technologies needed to produce and use it are widely available today.
-We are playing a major role in the growth of natural gas with production in the US, Trinidad & Tobago, Indonesia, Algeria, Oman and Egypt.
-We are developing important supply chains to Europe, as well as to China and India, two countries that could make up more than half of global energy demand growth by 2030.
+We are playing a major role in the growth of natural gas with production in Algeria, Azerbaijan, Egypt, Indonesia, Oman, Trinidad & Tobago and the US.
+We are developing important supply chains to Europe, as well as to China and India, two countries that are likely to account for more than half of the growth in global energy demand between 2012 and 2035.

 Efficiency in our operations

 We seek to increase energy efficiency across BP by requiring our existing operations to incorporate energy use considerations in their business plans and to assess, prioritize and implement technologies and systems to improve energy usage.
-An example is our Tangguh liquefied natural gas operation in Indonesia, which uses combined heat and power in the liquefaction plant that turns gas into liquid.
-This recovers the waste heat and uses it in steam generators to produce power, as well as using the remaining low-grade heat for the operation’s heating requirements.
-This has resulted in lower fuel consumption, fewer emissions and reduced maintenance of machinery.
+For example, our Tangguh liquefied natural gas operation in Indonesia uses the heat generated in its liquefaction plant to reduce the amount of power needed to turn the gas into liquid for transportation.

 Efficient fuels and engine oils for our customers